Metro Makes ‘Top 100 Minority Business Enterprises’

 The two top executives at Metro Laundry Service, Capitol Heights, MD, will be recognized next month by a regional minority business certification, networking and advocacy group as one of the Washington, DC, area’s “Top 100 Minority Business Enterprises.”

-Metro Laundry President Bernard Young and COO Steven Young are slated to participate in an Oct.
+Metro Laundry President Bernard Young and COO Steven Young (pictured above) are slated to participate in an Oct.
 3 gala event at the MGM National Harbor in suburban Maryland celebrating the success of the 100 largest and most successful minority-owned businesses in Washington DC, Maryland and Northern Virginia.
 As it happens, Metro Laundry also provides the casino property with hospitality and food-and-beverage linens on a customer-owned goods basis.

 Steven Young said his family and the entire team at Metro Laundry are honored to make the top 100 minority-owned business list, which reflects the company’s rapid growth since its founding in 2003.
 “It’s definitely something we’re proud of,” he says.
 “Because we know we’re one of the few.
 We’re the only (minority-owned laundry) in this area.
 So that’s something we definitely hang our hat on.”